 Rocking gently in the calm water, a 24′ cuddy cabin boat sat waiting for our arrival.
 Its captain stood smiling like a shit-eating grinner who lived in a goddamn tropical nirvana.

 After we stepped aboard, our still-smiling captain casually piloted the craft through the magically green waters around the main island without ever blinking, at which point, we began to think that he might've been high on more than tropical beauty.

 Is the main island too bustling for you?
 Try Pitiuu Uta.

 The captain eventually pulled our boat alongside another dock and tied off, announcing our arrival at the island of Pitiuu Uta.

 We assumed it was the local name for Bora Bora and started to stand.
 The captain suddenly stopped smiling.
 He motioned us to sit back down, then helped a younger, and more attractive, couple disembark from the boat to what we later learned was the Sofitel® Private Island Hotel.

 This private island lies about a half-mile south of the coast of Bora Bora, and was arguably more romantic than our more humble accommodations—assuming your idea of romance is being virtually alone together on a fancy private island (which now that I say it out loud does sound a lot more romantic, dammit).

-In the minus column, however, staying on Pitiuu Uta was pretty isolating and required a boat ride back to the mainland of Bora Bora for almost anything the guests wanted to do (other than the nasty).
+In the minus column, however, staying on Pitiuu Uta was pretty isolating and required a boat ride back to the mainland for almost anything the guests wanted to do (other than the nasty).
 Compared to Gilligan's Island, this place was primative as could be.

 In fact, it appeared that most of the private island's well-heeled guests spent little actual time at that resort, as they kept showing up on Bora Bora to do different activities, eat at different restaurants, and generally avoid going all “The Shining” on each other.